 Curriculum Program – A curriculum program is an organized sequence of courses leading to an associate degree, a diploma, or a certificate.
 For a list of our curriculum programs, select the Educational Offerings link from the Future Students drop-down menu.

 Associate Degree – a planned program of study culminating an Associate in Applied Science (AAS, 64-76 total credit hours), Associate in Arts (AA, 64-65 total credit hours), or an Associate in Science (AS, 64-65 total credit hours).
 Typically takes 2 years to complete.
 For a list of our associate degrees, select the associate degree checkbox on the Educational Offerings page.

 Diploma - Diploma programs are designed to provide entry-level employment training.
 These programs range from 36-48 total credit hours and can be usually completed by a full-time student within 1 to 1.5 year(s).
 Although these programs provide the same skills and hands-on training as our Associate in Applied Science programs, students are able to complete this credential much faster because it does not require many of the general education requirements found in the program's A.A.S. equivalent.

 Certificate – The certificate programs are designed to lead to employment or to provide skills upgrading or retraining for individuals already in the workforce.
 Certificate programs consist of between 12 to 18 total credit hours.
 Typically takes 1 year to complete.
 For a list of the certificates we offer, select the certificate checkbox on the Educational Offerings page.

-If you have more questions, please contact your Academic Advisor or the Eagle’s One Stop.
+If you have more questions, please contact your Success Coach or the Eagle’s One Stop.
 The Eagle’s One Stop can be reached at (704)991-0123, email@example.com, or on-campus on the 1st floor of the Patterson Building, Room 116.